 The Mayor of Rome is seeking international help from scientists and art experts to save the city's threatened monuments.

-The Mayor of Rome is seeking international help from scientists and art experts to save the city's threatened monuments.
+Background: The Mayor of Rome is seeking international help from scientists and art experts to save the city's threatened monuments.
 Mayor Giulio Argan wrote to the Director-General of UNESCO (United Nations Education, Scientific and Cultural Organisation) asking the assistance of experts in many fields.

 SYNOPSIS: Even the powerful and so far enduring architecture of the Coliseum is threatened.
 The oval stadium measuring one-third of a mile (half a kilometre) around was inaugurated by Titus in AD 80.
 But now its walls are crumbling at an accelerating rate although attempts are being made to slow the process.
 Mayor Guilio Argan wants international help for the city, and the advice he seeks could help save many monuments like the pyramid of Gaius Cestius, where weeds now take root.

 Among the city's 300 monumental fountains, the Trevi fountain is one of the most impressive and is remembered for the legend that guarantees a return to Rome for anyone tossing coins into it.
 But it too is disintegrating, and more than a few coins are needed to halt the process.

 This column has become so weakened that barriers have been erected to keep visitors clear of falling masonry.